-Out of the 45 study places, some will be subsidized by the Romanian Ministry of Education (the exact number will be announced).
+Out of the 42 study places, 12 will be subsidized by the Romanian Ministry of Education.
 These subsidized study places are available only for Romanian and EU citizens.
 For Non-EU citizens, there are available only study places with tuition fee.
 However, Non-EU citizens are eligible for financial assistance through the Scholarships offered by the Romanian State to foreign citizens through the MFA for which they must prepare a separate application.

 In order to be enrolled in an interdisciplinary Ph.D. program at ISDS-UB you have to complete four tasks:

 1) Contact an ISDS Supervisor in order to agree on a research topic and to prepare a research project

 Note: If you are a non-EU candidate, you need to obtain a provision agreement from a potential supervisor in order to obtain the Admission Letter from the Ministry of Education and visa.